How to Apply

 Applicant Eligibility

 Students must be enrolled and have successfully completed the first year of veterinary school in good academic standing; they cannot have completed the veterinary degree at the time of participation in the program.
 We welcome students from any college of veterinary medicine in the United States to apply to our program.
 No prior experience in research is required.
-Mississippi State University and MSU CVM are committed to diversity in the educational process and seek to involve students from under-represented population groups in this program.

 Students with their backs to the camera, showing VMRS shirts